Rabbi David S. Gruber

 Picture

-On November 18th, I officiated Maria and Alberto’s wedding ceremony in Spanish at Magnolia Terrace in Frisco, Texas.
-Here are the remarks I shared with them:
+On October 24th, I officiated Hannah and Natan’s wedding ceremony at 400 North Ervay in Dallas, Texas.
+Here are the remarks I shared with them and their guests:

 Picture

-On September 27th, Father Alfonse Nazzaro and I co-officiated Gracie and Blake’s wedding ceremony at the Dallas Arboretum, in the Alex Camp House in Dallas, Texas.
+On October 18th, I officiated Meredith and Jaime’s wedding ceremony at the Las Colinas Country Club in Irving, Texas.
 Here are the remarks I shared with them and their guests:

 Picture